particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 TrackerSleep::instance().registerSleep(myCallback);
 ```

 Register a callback to be called immediately prior to going to sleep.
+You can register the same function for more than one purpose and use the `reason` field of the context to determine what occurred.

 Returns `SYSTEM_ERROR_NONE` (0) on success, or a non-zero error code.

 You should avoid doing any lengthy operations in the `registerSleep` callback.
-You cannot cancel sleep from this callback.
+You cannot cancel sleep from this callback, and you cannot change the sleep duration from this callback.

 ### registerWake - TrackerSleep